jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	$ ifconfig eth0

-Now you can login to your neighbor's Pi using their IP address:
+Now you can login to your neighbor's Pi using your `friendly-neighbor` guest username and their IP address:

 	$ ssh friendly-neighbor@IP_ADDRESS
 	$ whoami